cyberdreadx/rougee-play-beats-docs/docs/guides/user-guide.md

 ## 💰 Trading Music Shares

 ### Understanding Song Shares
-Each song on ROUGEE.PLAY is divided into **1,000,000 tokens** that can be bought and sold.
+Each song on ROUGEE is divided into **1,000,000 tokens** that can be bought and sold.

 #### **Why Buy Shares?**
 - **Support Artists**: Your investment directly supports the artist